-67 Functions of committee
+67 Functions Primary function of committee

-(1) The primary function of the committee is to give advice and make recommendations to the Minister about promoting and protecting the safety and health of persons at mines.
+- (1) The primary function of the committee is to give advice and make recommendations to the Minister about promoting and protecting the safety and health of persons at mines and persons who may be affected by mining operations. - (2) Without limiting subsection (1), the committee must discharge its primary function by periodically reviewing-the effectiveness of the control of risk to any person from mining operations. - (a) the effectiveness of this Act, regulations and guidelines; and - (b) the effectiveness of the control of risk to any person from operations. - (3) The committee also has the functions of

-- (2) Without limiting subsection (1), the committee must discharge its primary function by periodically reviewing- - (a) the effectiveness of this Act, regulations and guidelines; and - (b) the effectiveness of the control of risk to any person from operations. - (3) The committee also has the functions of- - (a) establishing, recognising and publishing- - (i) the competencies accepted by it as qualifying a person to perform stated tasks; and - (ii) the safety and health competencies required to perform the duties of a person under this Act; and - (b) if asked by the Minister, making recommendations about individuals nominated to be district workers' representatives. - (4) In periodically reviewing effectiveness under subsection (2), the committee must have regard to the following- - (a) the risk management performance of the mining industry; - (b) the appropriateness of guidelines; - (c) education, training, and standards of competency within the mining industry; - (d) the implementation of recommendations from inspectors' investigations, coroners' inquests, boards of inquiry, and other sources; - (e) the promotion of community knowledge and awareness of safety and health in the mining industry; - (f) any other matter referred to it by the Minister.
+- Part 6 Industry consultative arrangements - (a) establishing, recognising and publishing - (i) the competencies accepted by it as qualifying a person to perform stated tasks; and - (ii) the safety and health competencies required to perform the duties of a person under this Act; and - (b) if asked by the Minister, making recommendations about individuals nominated to be district workers' representatives. - (4) In periodically reviewing effectiveness under subsection (2), the committee must have regard to the following- - (a) the risk management performance of the mining industry; - (b) the appropriateness of guidelines; - (c) education, training, and standards of competency within the mining industry; - (d) the implementation of recommendations from inspectors' investigations, coroners' inquests, boards of inquiry, and other sources; - (e) the promotion of community knowledge and awareness of safety and health in the mining industry; - (f) any other matter referred to it by the Minister.